Litote/openapi-ktor-client-generator/README.md

 # OpenAPI Ktor Client Generator

 A powerful Gradle plugin that transforms OpenAPI v3 specifications into production-ready Kotlin Ktor client code.
-With extensive configuration options, you can customize the generated clients and models to match your project's specific needs.
+You can customize the generated clients and models to match your project's specific needs.

 ## Prerequisites